kshedden/workshops/dair3/design/design.md

   - In mediation analysis, we consider the presence of _indirect effects_, in which $X$ impacts $M$ and then $M$ impacts $Y$, as well as _direct effects_, in which $X$ impacts $Y$ directly, or via other routes.

+  - In general, one should not adjust for mediators if the goal is to understand the overall relationship between the exposure and the outcome.
+    However, in a mediation analysis, the goal is to partition the overall effect of the exposure on the outcome into the direct and indirect components.
+One way to do this is to fit a model for the outcome in terms of the exposure and the mediator, and then to fit a separate model of the mediator (as the dependent variable) in relation to the exposure.

 - [Moderation](<https://en.wikipedia.org/wiki/Moderation_(statistics)>), or
   _effect modification_ is an approach to developing a deeper understanding of